Giuliano21/Giuliano21/README.md

 # 💫 About Me:
-I'm a Computer Engineering student from Polytechnic of Bari
+My name is Giuliano Capitelli and I am a student of Computer and Automation Engineering at the Polytechnic University of Bari.

 ## 🌐 Socials: